BradleyChatha/jcli/README.md

 So for our `HasExtention` validator, all we do is check if the user's file path ends with `this.wantedExtention`, which we set the value of later.

 Now, inside `CatCommand` all we've done is attach our `HasExtention` struct as a UDA (and if you're not familiar with D, congrats, you just made your first UDA!).
-JCLI will automatically detect that `@HasExtention` is a validator because it is decorated with `@ArgValidator`.
+JCLI will automatically detect that `@HasExtention` is a pre-bind validator because it is decorated with `@PreValidator`.

 Because D is wonderful, it will automatically generate a constructor for us where the first parameter sets the `wantedExtention` member.
 So `@HasExtention(".json")` will set the extention we want to `".json"`.